craftercms/docs/source/new-ia/contribute/index.rst

 -----------
 Source Code
 -----------

+To contribute code, start by reading our `contribution policy<https://github.com/craftercms/craftercms/blob/master/CONTRIBUTING.md>`.
 Links to the source code for each project can be found here:

 https://github.com/craftercms